 I was very close to finishing treatment but got behind on meetings and quit going.
 I didn't show for my compliance hearing because I was afraid of losing everything I had worked hard for.
 I had 2 non compliances from failed UA for weed.
-I had a medical card but the treatment center I was going to...
+I had a medical card but the treatment center I was going...
 Read more »

 Work Release is always a possibility in lieu of Jail - assuming you are employed, your jurisdiction permits it, and you have no prior violent criminal convictions.
 Talk to your attorney or consult with an experienced local DUI lawyer.

 Technically a prior DUI 13 years ago should not affect a new charge - however - it does.
 Prosecutors believe there is a pattern (which is a real stretch) and Judges think you didn't learn from the last experience.
-The Legislature now believes you should be punished at your first court date and...Read more »
+The Legislature now believes you should be punished at your first court date...Read more »

 Ugghh, Ambien is a horrible drug.
 Ultimately it comes down to evidence, whether the blood draw was done properly, the amount of ambien in your system, performance of SFSTs, and whether there was a DRE.

 Simple answer is no - the Courts cannot chose which specific agency.
 However, they will demand that the agency be certified in the State of Washington.
-Importantly though, if the Court does not agree with the agency's findings, they can demand another evaluation (but they cannot tell you which...Read more »
+Importantly though, if the Court does not agree with the agency's findings, they can demand another evaluation (but they cannot tell you...Read more »

 I wasn't pulled over by an officer, I had already parked my vehicle on private property that belongs to family friends when I was approached by officers in Tulalip, WA.
 I refused field sobriety tests & breathalizer.
 They took me into custody, I took breathalizer at station.
-They released me...
+They released...
 Read more »

 The DOL is tough to deal with at the best of times.
 Obviously your question is old, but if you do not request a hearing within 20 days and the DOL received paperwork from the reporting officer, you have almost no chance at keeping your license.
 Sorry.